Airline fee guides and traps

 All fee-topic pages

-Use the fee page to understand the charge, then move into airline-specific strategy before booking.
+Use the fee page to understand the charge, then move into the airline-specific page before booking.

-Seat-fee pages should send users toward the airline page and the broader fare-trap logic, because seat pricing rarely exists in isolation.
+After the seat-fee page, compare the airline page and the fare guide, because seat pricing rarely exists in isolation.

-A change-fee page should move users toward the airline-specific fare-family page and the stripped-fare guide, because flexibility problems are usually created before the fee is ever charged.
+After the change-fee page, compare the airline-specific fare page and the stripped-fare guide, because flexibility problems usually start before the fee is ever charged.

-Use the fee page to understand the charge, then move into airline-specific strategy before booking.
+Use the fee page to understand the charge, then move into the airline-specific page before booking.

-Use the fee page to understand the charge, then move into airline-specific strategy before booking.
+Use the fee page to understand the charge, then move into the airline-specific page before booking.

 Airline pages worth checking after the fee hub